omunroe-com/navewiki/[extensibility]-writing-DSL's.md

 This page requires attention.
 Please help by fixing typos, broken examples, rewriting bits of text, etc. Consider editing this page and help us out in improving the Wiki!

-The CoffeeScript grammar is pretty flexible when it comes to writing a DSL.
-Implicit parentheses, commas and objects combine to give you an expressive language which compiles to good old JavaScript.
+The CoffeeScript grammar is pretty flexible when it comes to writing a domain-specific language (DSL).
+Implicit parentheses, commas and objects combine to give you an expressive language that compiles to good old JavaScript.
 The examples on this page assume a good level of knowledge of CoffeeScript.

-Implicit objects can be nested below a function call
+Implicit objects can be nested below a function call.
 Let's look at an example of what we are trying to accomplish before we get started:

 ```coffeescript
 # DSL